Download QR code

 • test logo versions carefully before printing

-• prefer SVG for artwork that must scale up
+• choose SVG for artwork that must scale up

 • leave enough white space around the QR code in the final layout